 1997 • 1998 •1999 • 2000 • 2001 • 2002 • 2003 • 2004 • 2005

-In a nutshell: This article is an overview of your Buick's audio system and its upgrade options.
+In brief: This Crutchfield Research Garage article gives you an overview of your Buick's stock stereo system and your aftermarket upgrade options.
 Use our vehicle selector to find the gear that will fit your Park Avenue.

 Overview of the Buick Park Avenue

 Wouldn't you really rather have a Buick?
 Well, if you're looking for a sleek, spacious sedan that combines modern technology with just the right amount of old-school style, you just might.

 The Park Avenue, like so many of the big Buicks that came before it, was a winning combination of value and voluptuousness.
 Gentle, flowing lines, a richly-appointed interior, and some surprisingly stout engines (including an optional supercharged V6) made this car a solid player in the full-sized luxury car category.

 Today, the Park Avenue is a great choice for anyone who's in the mood for a big, comfortable car that feels like your den and devours highway miles like a competitive eater sucking down a plate of hot dogs.
 You'll enjoy those miles even more with an upgraded audio system.